 Indeed, I could write a book on the trials and tribulations of using toilets all over the world, but I won’t.
 That would be uncouth.

 Instead, I will share just enough to encourage you to consider a different way.

-Yet there was a silver lining, what myself and my travel partner came to call a “bum blaster”, a small shower attachment which was built in to most eastern toilets.
+Yet there was a silver lining.
+What myself and my travel buddy came to call a “bum blaster,” a small shower attachment which was built into most eastern toilets.
 To blast your bum with after you had, shall we say, a number two, along with a towel to use to wipe your bum dry afterwards.
 The lack of toilet paper suddenly made sense.

-And I really came to love them.
+I really came to love them.
 Both of us did, in fact.
-So much so that we promised we would have a bum blaster at home once we finished our wandering ways, then completely forgot all about them.
+So much so, that we promised we would have a bum blaster at home once we finished our wandering ways, then completely forgot all about them.

-I’ve lived in Southern Europe for the last eight years and we have bidets, a special little sink for cleaning your neither regions once you have finished your business.
-Bidets aren’t as popular in my homeland of the United Kingdom and I understand they didn’t take off in North America or down south with our Australian or Kiwi brothers and sisters, either.
+I’ve lived in southern Europe for the last eight years and we have bidets, a special little sink for cleaning our neither regions once we’ve have finished our business.
+Bidets aren’t as popular in my homeland of the United Kingdom.
+I understand they didn’t take off in North America or down south with our Australian or Kiwi brothers and sisters, either.

 If you are thinking of upgrading your bathroom in the future, might you consider adding a bidet to your bathroom suite?
 Alternatively, there are many companies offering a bidet attachment for your current toilet.
 It makes sense for the environment and for you.
 You’ll never be caught short again, crisis or no crisis.

 Cutting down trees to flush down the toilet really does seem an extreme way to wipe our little dirty bums, my friends.
-Let’s help Mother Earth with our toilet habits by using an alternative to toilet paper instead of causing a further “drain” on her resources.
+Let’s help Mother Earth with our toilet habit, by using an alternative to toilet paper, instead of causing a further “drain” on her resources.